Legal words and phrases explained in a brief glossary

 Tenant – a person (may include a company) who holds or possesses property.

 Testament – Latin, meaning a will.
-It is the formal written document produced when a person records their intentions as to the disposal or transfer of their personal property for when they pass away.
+It is the formal written document recording the writer’s intentions as to the disposal or transfer of their personal property for when they die.
 Its operation is triggered only on the event of death.
 In modern will writing the phrase “Last will and testament” has been reduced to ‘last will’.

 Testamentary- related to a will (see Testament); how a person wants their personal property dealt with on the event of their death.